KaanIsmet/Spendid/README.md

 An expense and budget tracking application that makes managing your finances splendid.

 ## Overview
-Spendid is a modern expense tracking app that leverages AI to automatically categorize expenses, extract data from bank statements, and provide intelligent financial insights.
-Built with a focus on automation and user experience, Spendid eliminates the tedious manual entry traditionally associated with expense tracking.
+Spendid is a modern expense tracking app that leverages Spring Boot to automatically categorize expenses, extract data from csv files, and provide budget tracking.
+Built with a focus on automation and user experience, Spendid eliminates the tedious manual entry traditionally associated with expense and budget tracking.

-**This project is an iteration of Credit Flux, repurposed and enhanced with a fully implemented expense tracking API, migrated to PostgreSQL, and expanded with AI-powered financial management features.**
+**This project is an iteration of Credit Flux, repurposed and enhanced with a fully implemented expense tracking API, migrated to PostgreSQL, and expanded with financial management features.**

 ## Architecture